Front-end clients for AI image models

 Image Resizeto the target (128 px for Slack or Discord custom emoji) →Save Image, which preserves the alpha channel as an RGBA PNG.
 Queue the prompt over a list of subjects to mint a whole pack at once.

-For exotic targets — multi-size icon sets, WebP, SVG, .icns — hand the matted PNGs to vips or ImageMagick as a final non-diffusion step.
+For exotic targets — multi-size icon sets, WebP, SVG, .icns — postprocess the matted PNGs using vips or ImageMagick.

 A polished web UI with a canvas-and-layers studio feel — closer to a Photoshop workflow than to a programming environment.
-The canvas-first pick when we want layers and inpainting brushes rather than node spaghetti.
-PyTorch+MPS underneath; no MLX path here.
+The “canvas-first” option.
+Useful when we want layers and inpainting brushes rather than node spaghetti.
+PyTorch+MPS underneath; no MLX path here, so lsow on apple silicon..

 A workflow that exercises what InvokeAI is for: pull a portrait onto the canvas, mask a region, and apply fofr/sdxl-emoji (from the niche-LoRA menu) to that region only.
 This is the kind of selective re-style that is awkward in Draw Things and tedious to wire by hand in ComfyUI.